 I’ve always been drawn to the number seven.
-I thought the reason I gravitated towards this particular number was because it’s the date of my birthday and I have a fondness for odd numbers.
+I thought the reason I gravitated towards this particular number was that it’s the date of my birthday – and I have a fondness for odd numbers.
 But maybe Mr Bellos is closer to the mark, and it’s actually because I’m a bit of an oddball.
 No surprises there!
-Though I can’t claim prophetic wisdom for its appearance in my writing, which was more of a happy coincidence than forward planning.
+Though I can’t claim prophetic wisdom for its appearance in my writing, which was more of a happy coincidence than forward-planning.

 In the Book of Seven, the symbolic representation was in response to the mythology of the story.
 The title was taken from the name given to an ancient spell book belonging to a secret order of soul seers, known as the Seven Sisters.
 The seers used their gift of aura reading and clairvoyance as a defence against the Drogarians skin-changing abilities during the time of the Mesorian War.
 When the sisters were slain by the enemy, they were given divine status in Mesorian religion and their teaching adopted by others blessed with the gift of sight.

 My inspiration for the Seven Sisters came from the Pleiades story in Greek mythology, but there are numerous other references to the number seven throughout the course of human history.
 Though more commonly associated with good luck, the roots of this mystical number go much deeper than simply superstition.

 The origin of the number seven can be traced as far back as the Bronze Age, specifically, to the ancient civilisation of Mesopotamia, where the Sumerians were the first to assign greater importance to this number and adopt it into their culture.
 Early Sumerian religion was based on the belief that the delicate balance of heaven and earth was controlled by four creator deities and seven gods who decreed their fate.